Photo by Nina Subin

 The Short Story

-Jennifer Ende Blecher is the author of OUT OF PLACE, STICK WITH ME, and CAMP FAMOUS, published by Greenwillow/HarperCollins.
-She writes contemporary middle grade novels about friendship, family, and growing up.
-Jennifer lives in Boston and on Martha's Vineyard with her husband, three daughters, and a dog named Winnie.
+Jennifer Ende Blecher is the author of OUT OF PLACE, STICK WITH ME, CAMP FAMOUS, and LISTEN TO THIS.
+She writes contemporary middle grade novels about friendship, fitting in, and first crushes.
+Jennifer lives in Boston with her husband, three daughters, and a dog named Winnie.

 The Long Story...